lexicora/lexicora-design/README.md

 # lexicora-design
-Central repository for the design (system) the Lexicora organization and its software
+Central repository for the design (system) of the Lexicora organization and its software